 Tip: The boats leave approximately every 10 minutes and the two-way ticket costs 4.50 €.

 Following your return from Bourtzi, you can explore the variety of museums Nafplion has to offer.
 The Koboloi museum in Nafplio is the first-ever museum for worry bead across the world, founded in Nafplio in 1998 by the Evangelinos couple.
-The museum exhibits consists of a historical collection of worry beads -or koboloi in greek- that have origins in Hindu, Buddhist, Muslim, Catholic, and Greek cultures.
+The museum exhibits consist of a historical collection of worry beads -or koboloi in greek- that have origins in Hindu, Buddhist, Muslim, Catholic, and Greek cultures.
 The museum’s objective is to conserve the traditional Greek koboloi, having attracted more than 150000 visitors from the day of its establishment.
 The Museum is housed in a privately-owned two-story building in the old town of Nafplion.

 The exhibition area is located on the upper floor, while on the ground floor you can find the museum's workshop, as well as the shop of the museum where the works produced in the workshop are sold.
 The Archaeological Museum of Nafplio is another fascinating museum that’s worth your time.
 It is housed in an impressive Venetian building, built in 1713, which dominates the western side of Syntagma Square and is one of the best-preserved buildings of the Venetian era in Greece.

-The most significant exhibit of the museum is the Mycenaean armor of the Dendras dating back to the late 15th century B.C, which is the brightest example of Mycenae weapons that has survived to this day.
-Last but not least, the Peloponnesian Folklore Foundation will give you insight in both the Greek culture and more specifically the Peloponnesian everyday life across the centuries, along with information on the traditions and customs of the region.
+The most significant exhibit in the museum is the Mycenaean armor of the Dendras dating back to the late 15th century B.C, which is the brightest example of Mycenae weapons that have survived to this day.
+Last but not least, the Peloponnesian Folklore Foundation will give you insight into both the Greek culture and more specifically the Peloponnesian everyday life across the centuries, along with information on the traditions and customs of the region.
 The collections of the foundation were set up in 1974 with the initial donation of 6,000 items by Ioanna Papantoniou, while today the exhibit counts 45,000 items directly related to both folk and modern Greek culture.

 Before heading to your chosen accommodation for a rejuvenating nap, visit Noulis, a meze tavern that is heaven on earth for every foodie out there.
-Homemade traditional dishes that will leave you stunned to silence, affordable prices and an old-time cook house aesthetic make for an unforgettable Greek gastronomic experience and many great memories for you to take back home.
+Homemade traditional dishes that will leave you stunned to silence, affordable prices, and an old-time cook house aesthetic make for an unforgettable Greek gastronomic experience and many great memories for you to take back home.